GENERIC(5) GENERIC(5)

 Wget

-wget -O generic.example http://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/generic
+wget -O generic.example https://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/generic

 cURL

-curl http://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/generic > generic.example
+curl https://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/generic > generic.example